moj-analytical-services/rpackage_training/README.md

 Documentation can be added for data sets within a package by creating an data.R file.
 You can view an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.

-Looking at the first 22 rows you can see a title, subtitle, the format of the data, a description of each of the variables, the source location, keywords and lastly what the data object is called (within speech marks).
+Looking at the first 22 rows you can see a title, subtitle, the format of the data, a description of each of the variables, the source location, keywords and lastly what the data object is called (within speech marks; so if the documentation is about crimes_raw_data.rda then "crimes_raw_data").

 After adding or amending documentation in an .R file, the following command can be used to generate a more complicated code (.Rd) file in the man folder, which then enables users to view nice looking documentation through the help facility: